Shuffle/shuffle-docs/docs/configuration.md

 ### Adding another machine to the swarm network:

-Again, Make sure docker works here.
-Then paste the output from the above last command.
+Start by making sure docker works here.
+Then paste the output from the previous docker command to `docker join`.
 It adds the network in the docker swarm network as a manager (It is required to orchestrate the app containers).

 It should look something like this: